Wales is a great place for a weekend break and adventurous trips. There are a lot of activities for both adults and children.

 I know, it might sound crazy, but I enjoyed hiking in the rain because there were only a few people on the trail and we could see the amazing waterfalls in full flow, or, better said, the rain made the waterfalls look very dramatic.

 We had been to the Brecon Beacons before when it was sunny and we took a different trail to see the falls.
-Yes, the waterfalls at the time looked epic, but they were not as breathtaking as what we saw them on a rainy day.
+Yes, the waterfalls at the time looked epic, but they were not as breathtaking as what we saw on a rainy day.
 Especially the one waterfall we could walk behind.

 I would recommend you to wear proper walking boots and waterproof clothes even when you are visiting on a sunny day, the trails could be slippery and you can get wet by walking behind the waterfall.
 I actually fell down the first time I was there because I didn’t realise that the rocks were wet.
 You should keep in mind that you are still near big waterfalls, and of course, everything can get wet quite easily.